MichaelABryant/covid-19-july-31-2021/README.md

 ## COVID19_Queries.sql

 This file contains the 27 queries I performed in Microsoft SQL Server on the database which I created from the dataset.
 Seven views were created to aid in creating the data tables used in Tableau.
-After the tables were created, they were exported to Microsoft Excel files where the null values were imputed.
+Prior to importing the tables to Tableau, they were first exported to Microsoft Excel files where the null values were imputed.

 ## Results and Application